Rupsnigdha/project-nhk/src/posts/the-nhk-scholarship-about-our-funds.md

 ---
 title: The NHK Scholarship - about our funds
-description: Have you ever wondered how we manage our funds?
+description: Ever wondered how we manage our funds?
 Read on!
-date: '2023'
+date: '15/07/2023'
-categories:
-  - sveltekit
-  - svelte
 published: true
 ---